 Generally speaking these months are late September – November.
 However, weather conditions are highly unpredictable around these months so you might not be able to dive even then.

 There is only one local dive shop – Punta Uva Dive Centre.
 You should definitely contact them a week in advance to see if the weather forecast looks like diving will be possible.

-Between 2021 – 2022, I spent a full year scuba diving Costa Rica as well as it’s neighbouring countries Nicaragua and Panama.
+Between 2021 – 2022, I spent a year diving Costa Rica and it’s neighbouring countries Nicaragua and Panama.
 Without a doubt it was one of the greatest Diving Squad missions I had embarked upon up until that point and to this day, Costa Rica will always hold a special place in my heart as a remarkable country with incredible diving.

 It’s insane how much diving variety there is in such a small country!
 Costa Rican diving is mainly defined by open water dives in the Pacific with big pelagics like manta rays, sharks and whales; but there’s also some great coral reef if you know where to look as well as a few beginner friendly places that are ideal for getting your open water certification course.

 At any time of the year, you’re practically guaranteed to see reef sharks, turtles and various species of small to medium sized rays in most locations.
 At certain months and at certain places you can also see many other species of sharks including bull sharks and huge schools of scalloped hammerhead sharks as well as other big pelagic animals.

 The many mountains, rainforests and pristine beaches of Costa Rica and the insane variety of terrestrial animals found there means there is a lot of incredible nature to see even when you’re not diving.

 I will definitely be going back to continue and exploring Costa Rica in the near future!!